 Agile Methodology and Outsourcing

-The agile concept seems to be in opposition to traditional outsourcing.
-How can an agile model, which emphasizes teamwork, work together with the traditional outsourcing model?
+The agile concept seems to oppose traditional outsourcing.
+How can an agile model, which emphasizes teamwork, work together with the conventional outsourcing model?
 The traditional model involves sourcing workers who follow instructions and do not work collaboratively.

-To argue more in-depth, many following an agile method believe that staff must be insourced.
-Such people believe that outsourcing is a fruitless exercise despite offering business cost savings and introducing much-needed skill sets.
-Nevertheless, businesses introducing agile methods can also resort to outsourcing − a blended approach allows for benefits of both worlds.
+To argue more in-depth, many who follow an agile method believe that staff must be insourced.
+Such people think that outsourcing is a fruitless exercise despite offering business cost savings and introducing much-needed skill sets.
+Nevertheless, businesses introducing agile methods can also resort to outsourcing − a blended approach allows for the benefits of both worlds.

 The Problem